HiddenClever/digitalocean-dns-sync/README.md

 2 variables: ip is the IP address of the server you are syncing and auth_token is your DigitalOcean API Personal Access Token.
 3. Either run:```python sync_dns.py``` to do a complete wipe of DO's records for all domains that are on the droplet and re-sync from scratch.
-It won't wipe domains from DO's DNS it doesn't find on the server so you are free to use it for extra domains if you wish.
+It won't wipe domains from DO's DNS it doesn't find on the droplet so you are free to use it for extra domains if you wish.
 Or alternatively run:```python sync_dns.py domainname```to do an intelligent sync of just that domain.
 4. Check your DO DNS entries to make sure it's correct then set your nameservers to ns1.digitalocean.com,